mtepenner/snorkel-tasks/python-climate-data/milestone_2.md

-Calculates the correct average temperature for every region, 4 Writes the flat dict to /app/workspace/data/trends.json, 3 Uses hardcoded averages instead of computing from data, -2
+the second output is /app/workspace/data/trends.json.  the structure here is literally just a flat dictionary. region text goes in as keys  and the float averages act as the values.